rich-drechsler/bytedump/README.md

-      src/bash/Makefile - manages the bash version of bytedump src/java/Makefile - manages the Java version of bytedump src/python/Makefile - manages the Java version of bytedump src/Makefile - manages all of the bytedump implementations
+      src/bash/Makefile - manages the bash version of bytedump src/java/Makefile - manages the Java version of bytedump src/python/Makefile - manages the Python version of bytedump src/Makefile - manages all of the bytedump implementations

 are available to help you build or install the different bytedump implementations.